filecoin-project/venus/documentation/en/venus-market-design-roadmap.md

 ![image-20210910170740850](https://i.loli.net/2021/09/10/seIgEWBiko6AKc2.png)

 - Implementation of the one-to-one model of lotus market like module and fully interoperable with lotus implementation, which means compatibility with lotus client and more
-- droplet deployed as independent module, like venus-sealer and venus-wallet
+- droplet deployed as independent module, like sophon-cluster and venus-wallet
 - Implementation of a reliable market module that runs a seperate process from the main storage process
 - A clear module boundary that allows interoperability and user customizations
 - Flexibilities of market module to interact with existing venus infrastructures using RPC APIs